JeissonO/hands-on-demos/README.md

 - **mysql admin interface**

 - **sonarqube**
-	- for sonarqube the dafault inital values are:
+	- for sonarqube the default initial values are:
 	- user: admin
 	- pass: admin
 > **Note**: Sonar is running with the default H2 database.
 If you want to use a persisted database, you have to include in this stack the required configuration.